TotallyInformation/node-red-contrib-uibuilder/docs/walkthrough1.md

    That port outputs uibuilder _control_ messages.
 The messages tell you where they came from, either the server (the uibuilder node itself) or the client and what they represent ("Client Connect" and "Ready for Content").
    You will also see a property called `cacheControl` with a value of "REPLAY".
 This can be wired back to the uibuilder input and used to send cached data when a new client connects
-   (or and existing client reloads the page).
+   (or an existing client reloads the page).

    Note that the top output port on the uibuilder node outputs messages from your client(s).
 There is a helper function in the `uibuilderfe` library: `uibuilder.send({...})` that sends a message back to Node-RED.
 The message must be structured the same as a Node-RED message.
 That is to say that it must be a JavaScript object containing properties with values.
 For example: `{ "payload": "Message from the client", "topic": "mymessage" }`.
 See below for more information on working with the front-end code.